nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### Send a Message
 Sends the contact's message string, via `MessagesProvider.send(_:for:)` method, through the WebSocket to the thread it belongs to.
 It is necessary to have established connection; otherwise, it throws an error.

-Also, this method returns a `Message` object to be able to append it to the chat history before the BE emits the relevant event and the SDK informs about it with the `onNewMessage(_:)` delegate method.

 ```swift
 @MainActor
 func onSendMessage(_ messageType: ChatMessageType, attachments: [AttachmentItem], postback: String? = nil) {